Monday, January 31, 2022

 Man Watches January

-a stumble of thoughts
+a stumble of a trek

-trek through forgotten snow.
+through forgotten snow.

 if my heart warmed,

-would the grief thaw off my face?
+would grief thaw off my face?

-so many lessons unlearned, frozen here,
+the lessons unlearned, frozen here,

-scars from harsh failures.
+scars from harsh failures,

 winter simply buries them,

-pure in its cleansing chisel.
+pure in its icy chisel.

 ==============================